artificialsolutions/teneo-web-chat/README.md

 # Teneo Web Chat

 This web chat UI is an example implementation of a chat GUI that can be embedded in websites.
-It is built using the [Vue.js](https://vuejs.org/) javascript framework and based on [Vue Beatiful Chat](https://github.com/mattmezza/vue-beautiful-chat) by Matteo Merola.
+It is built using the [Vue.js](https://vuejs.org/) javascript framework and based on [Vue Beautiful Chat](https://github.com/mattmezza/vue-beautiful-chat) by Matteo Merola.

 ## Prerequisites
 * Your bot needs to be published and you need to know the engine URL.